MAXCUT QAOA performance guarantees for p >1: worst case for 3-regular graphs

 Adding additional subgraphs to the count gets a larger lower bound on the approximation ratio of the graph.
 If the graph $\mathcal G$ was worst case, then this ordering results in a strict lower bound on the approximation ratio.

 The worst case graph will include some number of each subgraph in its count $N_\lambda(\mathcal G_*)$.
-It is simple to iterate through the 3 possible subgraphs as enumerated in Table \ref{tab:graph_menengere} to find that subgraph 0, the tree, is minimal, with $f_0/c_0=0.692/(5/5)$.
+It is simple to iterate through the 3 possible subgraphs as enumerated in Table \ref{tab:graph_menengere} to find that subgraph 0, the tree, is minimal, with $f_0/c_0=0.692/1.000$.
 Thus, the approximation ratio for the worst case graph $\mathcal G_*$ is bounded from below by only including the minimal subgraph

 The analysis for the minimum approximation ratio for the $p=1$ case ends here.
 This is because there are graphs which only include the tree subgraph, which have no cycles less than 4.
 The minimum approximation ratio $C_\text{min}\leq C(\mathcal G)$ for any graph $\mathcal G$ by definition; however, $C_\text{min}\leq C(\text{[tree]})=0.692$, and so the \textit{exact} minimum approximation ratio for $p=1$ is this value.
-This is Farhi's analysis \cite{farhi2014}: they observe that the worst graph is made only of the tree subgraph, then observe that such a graph exists.
+This is the analysis of Farhi et al.~\cite{farhi2014}: they observe that the worst graph is made only of the tree subgraph, then observe that such a graph exists.
 This analysis does not hold for the $p=2$ case.